We are a team of lifelong animal lovers who turned our passion into our profession.

 She met Dr. Paige when they worked together at another practice; they realized that they made a good team and decided to take the leap and start a hospital of their own.
 The fact that her family still lives a few blocks away is a happy bonus.

 Dr. Alissa particularly enjoys Internal Medicine and preventative health cases.
-She spends some of her days off at Pen Pals, Inc., Louisiana’s only prison-based animal shelter, where she is a staff vet.
-She does sometimes miss her time as a teacher, and spent several years as an adjunct instructor for the Veterinary Technology program at Northshore Technical Community College.
+She also has a special interest in shelter medicine after working in a variety of rescue settings.
+She does sometimes miss her time as a teacher and spent several years as an adjunct instructor for the Veterinary Technology program at Northshore Technical Community College.

 In her free time, she enjoys spending time with her family and their many, many animals.
-They have four outgoing heeler mixes and three very spoiled cats.
+They have three outgoing Heeler mixes and three very spoiled cats.

 Samantha is a Madisonville native who grew up in Mandeville and graduated from MHS.
 She later studied Biological Engineering at LSU.
 Since moving back home, she has worked in management and customer service at several local businesses.
 Samantha now brings her experience and love for animals to the front of the house here at Monroe Street.

-Away from work, Samantha is in charge of a husband, two daughters, three dogs, a cat and flock of chickens.
+Away from work, Samantha is in charge of a husband, one son, two daughters, two dogs, and three cats.
 As if that wasn’t enough to keep her busy, she is also a passionate fiber artist.
 She knits and hand weaves, and has been teaching herself to spin yarn and sew.
 She recently started Bayou Lily Handwoven in order to share her creations with the public.

 RachelAnn Harb, RVT

-In her down time, Rachel enjoys volunteering with her church and spending time at the Lakefront.
-She now lives in Covington with her wonderful, supportive husband of almost 20 years and their son and daughter.
+Rachel is now teaching full-time for Delgado Community College’s Veterinary Technology program and working at Monroe Street on alternate weekends.
+In her down time, Rachel enjoys volunteering with her church and spending time at the lakefront.
+She now lives in Covington with her wonderful, supportive husband of 20 years and their son and daughter.
 While the family has a variety of animals, Rachel considers herself a crazy cat lady.
-(Nothing crazy about cat ladies at all, as far as we’re concerned.)

 Your pet’s happiness is essential and at the heart of our veterinary practice.
 From the moment you walk in the door you’ll find our facility different than a typical veterinary clinic!
 We are shameless spoilers of animals in our happy, vibrantly colorful environment, staffed with dedicated veterinary professionals!